jetbrains-academy/rustlings-course/Modules & Macros/Macros/Intro/task.md

 You might have noticed that we’re calling `unwrap` to cause the `hello_macro_derive` function to panic if the call to the `syn::parse` function fails here.
 It’s necessary for our procedural macro to panic on errors because `proc_macro_derive` functions must return `TokenStream` rather than `Result` to conform to the procedural macro API.
 We’ve simplified this example by using `unwrap`; in production code, you should provide more specific error messages about what went wrong by using `panic!` or `expect`.

-Now that we have the code to turn the annotated Rust code from a `TokenStream` into a `DeriveInput` instance, let’s generate the code that implements the `HelloMacro` trait on the annotated type, as shown in Listing 19-41.
+Now that we have the code to turn the annotated Rust code from a `TokenStream` into a `DeriveInput` instance, let’s generate the code that implements the `HelloMacro` trait on the annotated type, as shown in the code snippet below.

 ```rust
     fn impl_hello_macro(ast: &syn::DeriveInput) -> TokenStream {